-Winter Weather (Snow/Ice) Operators are required to provide all snow removal necessary to keep egress areas clear of snow, ice, and other obstructions.
-The city will not be providing additional snow removal for public areas and responsibility continues to be the responsibility of the property owner(s) and/or operator(s).
-Snow should not be placed in streets, walkways, egress paths or any doorways and should also consider Colorado's freeze thaw cycles and be placed so that icing does not create safety hazards.
-Other General Requirements No additional temporary signage will be permitted.
-The city's code defines sign as "any object or device or part thereof situated outdoors or in an exterior window which is used to advertise, identify, display, direct, or attract attention to an object, person, institution organization, business, product, service, event, or location by any means, including, without limitation, words, letters, figures, design symbols, colors, sculpture, motion, illumination, or projected images".
-Live and/or amplified music and entertainment is subject to existing land use approvals, city noise ordinance requirements, and other city emergency orders.
-Operators are required to provide receptacles in the outdoor seating area for trash, recyclables and compostable collection in accordance with Boulder's Universal Zero Waste Ordinance.
-Alcohol Requirements For establishments that hold an issued Liquor License, a Temporary Modification of Premises application should be submitted as soon as possible to allow for Regulatory Licensing Division on behalf of the State Liquor Enforcement Division staff sufficient time to review, process and issue the modifications.
-Application and information on how to apply can be found here under the Liquor License Application Documents section-Temporary Modifications Liquor Licenses City of Boulder (bouldercolorado.gov).
+- No additional temporary signage will be permitted.
+The city's code defines sign as "any object or device or part thereof situated outdoors or in an exterior window which is used to advertise, identify, display, direct, or attract attention to an object, person, institution organization, business, product, service, event, or location by any means, including, without limitation, words, letters, figures, design symbols, colors, sculpture, motion, illumination, or projected images." - Live and/or amplified music and entertainment is subject to existing land use approvals, city noise ordinance requirements, city emergency orders, and any other relevant law. - Operators are required to provide receptacles in the outdoor seating area for trash, recyclables and compostable collection in accordance with Boulder's Universal Zero Waste Ordinance.

+Alcohol Requirements

+• For establishments that hold an issued Liquor License, a Temporary Modification of Premises application should be submitted as soon as possible to allow for Regulatory Licensing Division on behalf of the State Liquor Enforcement Division staff sufficient time to review, process and issue the modifications.
+Application and information on how to apply can be found here under the Liquor License Application Documents section-Temporary Modifications Liquor Licenses | City of Boulder (bouldercolorado.gov).
 Regulatory Licensing may be reached with application questions in the weekly virtual application clinic each Wednesday from 11:30 a.m. to 12:30 p.m.
 Please see link on the "How to Apply for a Liquor License" section of the webpage for how to attend.
 You may also email staff at licensingonline@bouldercolorado.gov.